Vismaya-V3/Edubridge/README.md

 The best way we learn anything is by practice and exercise questions.

 ## 💡 Projects:
-The projects are based on EDA of datasets and a simple machine learning technique known as Linear Regression.
+The projects are based on EDA of datasets and a simple machine learning technique known as Linear Regression and a project based on R analysis.

+## 💡 Dashboards:
+In this we include Excel and Tableau dasboards

 THANK YOU!